Prospective Students

 Prospective Graduate Students

-Dr. Santos advises students through the Department of Biological Science’s graduate program.
-Our department offers an MS and a PhD program in Biology.
+Dr. Santos advises students through the Department of Biological Sciences graduate program.
+Our sister lab, lead by Dr. Rehage, is in the Earth and Environment department.
+Thus, it is very wise when reaching out to our joint labs to understand the differences in the graduate school cirrculum between these two departments when choosing your major faculty advisor in our lab.
+The Biological Sciences department offers an MS and a PhD program in Biology.
 The deadline to apply for Fall is December 1.
-I am quite selective about the people joining our lab, but am interested in taking students who are passionate about ecology, have a nagging curiosity about nature, are hardworking and are serious about scientific inquiry and graduate school.
+Both Dr. Santos and Dr. Rehage are quite selective about the people joining our lab, but are interested in taking students who are passionate about ecology, have a nagging curiosity about nature, are hardworking and are serious about scientific inquiry and graduate school.
 Graduate school is not necessarily for everyone….
 In order to succeed in graduate school you really need to want it!

 Prospective Undergraduate interns and technicians